| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Federalism distributes authority between national and state governments.**
+Rationale: Federalism distributes authority between national and state governments.** - Who has the power to declare war?

 A. President